Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 Civil War Military Service

-At the age of 22, John H. Clemmens enrolled for Civil War military service at Harrisburg on 7 August 1861.
-He then officially mustered in for duty at Camp Curtin in Harrisbur on 19 September 1861 as a Private with Company H, 47th Regiment, Pennsylvania Volunteer Infantry.
+At the age of twenty-two, John H. Clemmens enrolled for Civil War military service at Harrisburg on 7 August 1861.
+He then officially mustered in for duty at Camp Curtin in Harrisbur on 19 September 1861 as a rivate with Company H, 47th Regiment, Pennsylvania Volunteer Infantry.

 * Note: One of two companies composed almost entirely of men from Perry County (the other being Company D), Company H was the last of the 47th Pennsylvania’s companies to muster in for duty.
-Initial recruitment was conducted in Newport, Perry County, but continued through 30 October 1861 in order to bring the company’s roster county up from 90 to 97 (closer to the 100 men normally required to form a new unit).
+Initial recruitment was conducted in Newport, Perry County, but continued through 30 October 1861 in order to bring the company’s roster county up from ninety to ninety-seven (closer to the total of one hundred men that was normally required to form a new unit).

-Military records at the time described Private John H. Clemmens as being 5’4″ tall with light hair, blue eyes and a light complexion.
+Military records at the time described Private John H. Clemmens as being five feet, four inches tall with light hair, blue eyes and a light complexion.

 Following a brief light infantry training period at Camp Curtin, Private Clemmens and his company were sent by train with the 47th Pennsylvania to Washington, D.C., where, beginning 21 September, they were stationed at “Camp Kalorama” on the Kalorama Heights near Georgetown, about two miles from the White House.